zhol0777/is-this-good/README.md

 ## Prebuilt Keyboards

-Believe it or not, you may not require something as robust as whatever build that some Keyboard YouTuber (read: possible leech) is showing off with a $400 price tag in the preview thumbnail!
+Believe it or not, you may not require something as robust as whatever build that some Keyboard YouTuber is showing off with a $400 price tag in the preview thumbnail!
 A healthy mindset recognizes that a keyboard is a tool, and either your tool works for you, or works against you; a good prebuilt board will work for you, and get everything you need without getting in your way.
 Things to keep in mind:

 - The Good Brands